Victoria’s Secret Marketing Strategy 2026: Rebrand, Campaigns, Influencers and the Fashion Show

 The 2026 Category Reality: Comfort Wins and Trust Compounds

-What matters operationally:
+What that changes operationally:

 • Fit confidence and reduced returns